Category Archives: Addiction

 Is it necessary to only spend time with peers in recovery forever?
 Of course not – but in the beginning it’s extremely valuable.
 Residential drug addiction treatment approaches allow for a period of time in the newcomer’s life where all of their social interactions and emotional support come from peers in recovery who understand what they’re going through.

-6. More counseling and more meetings
+6. Residential treatment centers offer more counseling and more meetings

 When comparing levels of care in drug treatment, it’s immediately apparent that residential and inpatient rehab options have the advantage of a much higher intensity of counseling and 12-step support than outpatient or even partial hospitalization programs.
 Residents often receive up to 6 hours per day of counseling or therapy, in addition to daily 12-step meetings, process groups, and more.